-- Behaviors that constitute harassment, discrimination and/or intimidation. - Conduct which constitutes actual or threatened serious danger to one's own personal health, safety, the health and safety of any member, visitor, or guest of the College. - Unauthorized possession, storage or use of any weapon or explosive. - Unlawful possession, use, distribution, or sale of any narcotic or drug as defined by the statutes of the State of Wisconsin. - Possession or consumption of alcoholic beverages in contradiction of State of Wisconsin law and/or College policy. - Forgery, counterfeiting, alterations, misuse of any College record, logo, document, or ID card. - Attempts or actual stealing, destroying or defacing materials or property belonging to the College or College members, visitors, or guests. - Unauthorized entry into or alteration of, any Bellin College computer records or the violation of the College Informational Technology policies and procedures. - Failure to comply with the lawful directives of College employees or College security. - Signing into a computer, class, clinical or test for someone else. - Persistent or inappropriate behaviors that interrupt the teaching and/or learning. - Conduct that violates the American Nurses Association Code of Ethics for nurses. - Failure to notify the College of ineligibility to practice as a licensed RN in good standing. - Violations of policies/procedures as stated in The Bellin College Nursing Guide Handbook & Catalog and other College resources. - Behaviors inconsistent with the College values, mission and/or procedures.
+- Behaviors that constitute harassment, discrimination, and/or intimidation. - Conduct which constitutes actual, or threatened, serious danger to one's own personal health or safety, or the health and safety of any member, visitor, or guest of the College. - Unauthorized possession, storage, or use of any weapon or explosive. - Unlawful possession, use, distribution, or sale of any narcotic or drug as defined by the statutes of the State of Wisconsin. - Possession or consumption of alcoholic beverages in contradiction of State of Wisconsin law and/or College policy. - Forgery, counterfeiting, alterations, or misuse of any College record, logo, document, or ID card. - Attempts or actual stealing, destroying, or defacing materials or property belonging to the College or College members, visitors, or guests. - Unauthorized entry into or alteration of, any Bellin College computer records, or the violation of the College Informational Technology policies and procedures. - Failure to comply with the lawful directives of College employees or College security. - Signing into a computer, class, clinical, or test for someone else. - Persistent or inappropriate behaviors that interrupt the teaching, and/or learning environment/process. - Conduct that violates the Society of Diagnostic Medical Sonographers Code of Ethics or the American Registry of Radiologic Technologies Standards of Ethics. - Violations of policies/procedures as stated in the Bellin College Undergraduate Allied Health Sciences Guide Handbook & Catalog and other College resources. - Behaviors inconsistent with the College values, mission, and/or procedures.